siliconsniffer/docs.luanti.org/content/for-players/migrate-portable-data.md

 #### 2. Copy files

-Use the file browser to navigate to the portable installation you have used previously.
+Use the file browser to navigate to the portable installation you have used before.

 Select the "cache", "games", "mod_data", "mods", "worlds" folders and the "minetest.conf" file and press **Ctrl+C** to copy them.